-That said, the choice between a pension transfer (or not) is not straightforward.
-We, therefore, thought it useful to simplify the issues, as far as possible, calling up previous posts to deliver the detail.
+Over the past year, we have written extensively on transfer from final salary pension schemes.
+The choice between a pension transfer (or not) is not straightforward.
+We thought it useful to simplify the issues, as far as possible, calling up previous posts to deliver the detail.

 What Is A Final Salary Pension Transfer